akeeba/social-magick/README.md

 * Download and install the plugin ZIP file.
 * Publish the System – Social Magick plugin.
 * Edit the menu item you want to have OpenGraph images automatically generated.
-In its “Open Graph images” tab:
+In its “OpenGraph images” tab:
 * Set “Generate OpenGraph images” to Yes.
 * Select the Solid template.
 * Save your menu item.